AnuonyamAmpofo/Gramophone-Frontend2/README.md

-*Don't forget about the update Student section
-*Work on the css for the reduced screen-size (mobile phones)
+*Don't forget about the update Student section - DONE *Work on the css for the reduced screen-size (mobile phones) - DONE

+*WORK ON INSTRUCTOR PART

+FOR PHASE 2 - FEES PAYMENT